As Memorial Day tempts people outdoors, virus rebound feared

 For a tourism and hospitality industry hit hard by the pandemic, there is modest hope that Memorial Day will mark the start of a return to something resembling recovery.

-“This weekend is an early indicator as to how consumers feel about coming back and partaking in normal social behavior,” said Jason Guggenheim of Boston Consulting Group, which has surveyed consumers and sees pent-up demand for travel.
+“This weekend is an early indicator as to how consumers feel about coming back and partaking in normal social behavior,” Jason Guggenheim of Boston Consulting Group, which has surveyed consumers and sees pent-up demand for travel, said.

 The data and consulting firm Tourism Economics projects that U.S. travelers will spend $4.2 billion this Memorial Day, compared with $12.3 billion spent over the weekend last year.